apua/ATN/README.rst

     -   [ ] remote user reserve SUTs -> sync to local
     -   [ ] local user reserve SUTs -> sync to remote

+D.  Analysis:

+    -   OOBM is bound w/ SUT, and OOBM require "SUT management" to auto-discover and control;
+        w/o OOBM, SUT cannot be managed and out of scope

+    -   for integrity, SUT must be verified via SUT management while saving (add/edit)

+    -   "SUT management" has owner.
+Its rule is the same as "maitained by"

+    -   require "auto-provisioning" based on RF and leverage existing test data to "change" SUT state

+    -   SUT information is stored at site database

+    -   UUID is the iLO UUID/VM UUID/...; generating UUID if it does not provide (e.g. switch)

+    -   still have other information to identify the same SUT for manually added

+    -   (enhancement) use typing system in programming to verify SUT information

+    -   (enhancement) support handling unknown type of SUT

+    -   while register test harness, all SUTs are added to Remote;
+        adding/editing SUTs will sync to Remote if test harness is registered;
+        editing SUTs at Remote will sync to test harness

+-   [v] Continuous monitoring test execution

 Assumptions
 -----------